SSWConsulting/SSW.Rules.Content/rules/storyboards/rule.md

 archivedreason: null
 guid: ea408502-0f81-42b8-9ad7-0083bf125ae6
 ---
-Developers often arrive at client meetings armed with bunch of impressive software design and architecture documents.
+Developers often arrive at client meetings armed with a bunch of impressive software design and architecture documents.
 When they present these materials to the client, there is often confusion or difficulty in grasping the content.

 Storyboarding solves this pain by giving the client a visual representation of requirements.
 This representation helps the client 'feel' the value and prevents miscommunications as the product is developed.